 Childcare Career Guide: Childcare Qualifications

 As mentioned in this Childcare Career Guide there are no minimum educational requirements for those working in childcare.
-A QQI Level 5 Major Award, or recognised equivalent, is the minimum qualification those hoping to start a career in childcare must have.
+A QQI Level 5 Major Award, or recognised equivalent, is the minimum qualification required for those hoping to start a career in childcare.
 Room Leaders within the setting will be required to hold a QQI Level 6 Major Award, or recognised equivalent.
 Government initiatives such as the Early Childhood Care and Education Scheme (ECCE) are also acknowledging the need to have fully qualified staff in early years centres and their capitation grants issued to settings who are availing of the scheme are subject to the level of qualifications the staff in the centre currently hold.
-You should also check out Grant information to see if you are eligible.
 The highest capitation grant is being awarded to settings where a certain number of staff hold a Degree in Early Years Education.
 When selecting which qualification is most suited to you, you may wish to consider the following:

 As mentioned earlier in this Childcare Career Guide those who are hoping to move into a supervisory or room leader role within childcare will be required to hold a Level 6 qualification.
 Progression from Level 6 is available for those looking to complete a Degree programme at Level 7 or 8.
 Alternatively, if you already hold a primary qualification in another field you may be eligible to apply to take a Degree course in Early Years Education.
 There are a number of full and part-time degree programmes available for learners such as the Degree in Early Childhood Education offered by the Carlow Institute of Technology and the entry requirements are available on request.